Skip to content

 $settings['redis_compress_length'] = 100;

-By default, compression level 1 is used, which provides considerable storage optimization with minimal CPU overhead, to change:
+By default, compression level 1 is used, which provides considerable storage optimization with minimal CPU overhead.
+It can be changed, but this is discouraged as it likely results in minimal storage optimizations at a higher CPU cost.

 $settings['redis_compress_level'] = 6;